Is Engie UK now Octopus? Your queries answered

 |Gas standing charge||26.49p per day|

 |Estimated yearly spend||£1,086|

 For details about tariffs with your new domestic supplier, check out our Octopus Energy tariffs guide.
-You can also give us a call at Selectra for a free comparison of the energy tariffs available in your area.
-We offer select deals that are not available on supplier websites.
+You can also give us a call at Selectra to discover more energy tariffs available in your area.

 Engie business energy tariffs

-Engie’s main focus has always been on businesses.
+Engie’s main focus has always been on business energy.
 Even though it no longer offers tariffs for domestic customers, Engie still provides energy tariffs and other services to thousands of public and private organisations around the country.

 As it offers bespoke tariffs, there are a multitude of different options for businesses to choose from, depending on the size and energy use of the company.

 Will my Engie smart meter still work with the new supplier?

 If you have an Engie smart meter, it will continue to operate the same with the new supplier as it did with Engie UK.
 If your smart meter was not installed by Engie UK, it may lose its smart functionality with the new provider.
 In order to ensure accurate billing, you will be required to submit regular meter readings if this is the case.